-- Accommodating Poulsbo's share of housing growth, which will primarily be located in large areas of vacant land where public utilities do not currently exist.
-The timing and who pays for the infrastructure improvements will most likely be developer and market driven. - o Improving and maintaining existing aging infrastructure with limited funds. - Ensuring adequate local funding for the various capital facilities' needs all of which contribute significantly to Poulsbo's quality of life.
+Accommodating Poulsbo's share of population, employment, and housing growth, which will primarily partially be located in large areas of vacant land where public utilities do not currently exist.
+The timing and who pays for the infrastructure improvements will most likely be developer and market driven.